Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - Auto rotation sensor has been added in Sensor.
   - LottieAnimationView has been added in NUI.
 - Xamarin Forms
-  - Xamarin.Forms 4.5.0, which is latest stable version has been supported.
+  - Xamarin.Forms 4.5.0, which is the latest stable version has been supported.
 - Tizen.CircularUI
   - Wearable UI extension (Tizen.Wearable.CircularUI) 1.5.0 preview has been supported.
-- .NET runtime & Tools
+- .NET runtime and tools
   - .NETCore has been upgraded from 3.0.0 to 3.1.0.
   - .NETCore diagnostics tools have been supported.